marybokhan/marybokhan.github.io/content/pages/resume.md

 Jul 2023 - Jan 2024

-Moneybox is a saving and investing app that helps people build their wealth with confidence.
+Moneybox is a saving and investing app that helps people build their wealth.

 ⚙️ Key responsibilities:
 - Implemented new features within the iOS application in the Customer Experience Mission, enhancing user experience and app functionality;